-In the experiments, we aimed to show the general applicability of LAP to different domains and architectures without performance loss and compare its interpretations with state-of-the-art methods for interpreting a model with no or slight modification.
-To this end, we used three datasets from three different domains.
-To show the general applicability, we adopted two widely used CNN architectures in our experiments, ResNet \cite{he2016deep}, and Inception-V3 \cite{szegedy2016rethinking}.
+To assess LAP, we adopted two datasets from different domains and adopted domain-suitable methods for comparing interpretations.
+To show the general applicability of LAP, we adopted two widely used CNN architectures in our experiments, ResNet \cite{he2016deep} and Inception-V3 \cite{szegedy2016rethinking}.
 While both architectures have high performance, they have different core ideas.
 ResNet is famous for its residual connections that prepare uninterrupted gradient paths to prevent gradient fading.
 Inception-V3 is known for its multi-resolution analysis by applying kernels of different sizes to the feature map at each network level.
-We compared our interpretations with five white-box explainer methods, Guided Back-propagation (GBP), Grad-CAM (GC), Guided Grad-CAM (GGC), Deep Lift (DL), and Relevance-CAM (RC), using implementations of captum \cite{kokhlikyan2020captum} in PyTorch \cite{NEURIPS2019_9015}.
-The experiment setup and results for the datasets are presented in the proceeding subsections.
+The experiment setup and results for the datasets are presented in the following subsections.